matthewtrundle/EnterpriseDataAssistant/README.md

-# Enterprise Data Assistant - AI-Powered Business Intelligence
+# Enterprise Data AI Agent - AI-Powered Business Intelligence

 A powerful demo showcasing how AI can transform business data analysis.
 Upload any CSV/Excel file and ask questions in plain English to get instant visualizations, insights, and presentation-ready slides.